Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 a) Oral survey on the topic of the lesson

-b) Completing task 1 (finding oxides, bases, acids, salts among given substances)
+b) Completion of task 1 (finding oxides, bases, acids, salts among the given substances)

-c) Completing task 2 (drawing up formulas of oxides, bases, acids, salts)
+c) Completion of task 2 (compilation of formulas for oxides, bases, acids, salts)

 5. Homework